Push Notifications Explained

 - The publisher determines whether the message should be sent immediately or scheduled.

 Push notifications can be targeted to segments of your user base, and even personalized for specific app users.
-This is a major advantage when compared to SMS text messaging.
-However, they also require the management of user identification data.
-And they need some kind of interface for writing messages, targeting them and sending them.
+However, they require managing user identification data and installing some kind of interface for writing, targeting and sending messages.

 - Mobile marketing automation